kaelanelson/CS205-Final-Project/Writeup/PageRank.md

 The algorithm leverages Markov Chains to calculate the probability of transitioning from one node to another.
 This transition probability can be thought of as the "importance" or "centrality" of a node.

-This implementation focused on undirected graphs and was adapted from lecture notes from Northeastern University written by Keshi Dai.
+This implementation focused on undirected graphs and was adapted from lecture notes from Northeastern University written by Keshi Dai[^1].

 [1]: http://www.ccs.neu.edu/home/daikeshi/notes/PageRank.pdf	"PageRank Lecture Note"